"This time is still regular customers, much luckier than many other shops!"

 No Michelin, then what?

-Thanh Nien 's observation at the Hanuri Korean restaurant on Nguyen Dinh Chieu Street (District 3) on a weekday, during lunch break the restaurant was full.
+Thanh Nien noted that at Hanuri Korean restaurant on Nguyen Dinh Chieu street (District 3) on a weekday, the restaurant was full during lunch break.
 That is the reason why a long line of new customers as well as delivery drivers had to sit on chairs waiting for a new table.
-According to observations, the customers who come here to eat are mainly students, university students, and office workers nearby.
-The sound of talking and laughing is lively in the restaurant.
+According to observations, the customers who came here to eat were mainly students, university students, and office workers nearby.
+The restaurant was bustling with conversation and laughter.

 Hanuri is crowded during rush hour.

-Usually during peak hours, especially on Saturdays, it is crowded with customers.
+Usually during peak hours, especially on Saturdays, there are many customers.
 "Here, the prices of dishes range from a few tens of thousands, quite cheap right in the central area.
 That is one of the attractive points for the restaurant to attract "regular" customers besides the quality, taste of the dishes and the space of the restaurant," the manager added.

 At Mr. Hai's (55 years old) noodle shop located in an alley on Bui Minh Truc Street (District 8), not only is it crowded with customers, but many people also line up before the shop opens to buy a portion.
 That is also the reason why many people call this waiting noodle shop.

-Mr. Thanh Hung (38 years old, living in District 8) is a regular customer of this noodle shop and said that he has never seen a restaurant with no customers, even though many other restaurants are currently not doing well.
+Mr. Thanh Hung (38 years old, living in District 8) is a regular customer of this noodle shop and said that he has never seen a shop with no customers, even though many other shops are currently not doing well.
 "I am like other customers who love the food here, the taste is delicious and the price is cheap.
-That is probably what attracts me and everyone else to this restaurant," he commented.
+That is probably what attracts me and everyone else to this shop," he commented.

 The owner said that he has a stable number of customers, the taste of the food and the price of the noodles have been maintained for many years, suitable for workers, so business is somewhat favorable.
 However, currently, his business is not as good as in previous years, especially the years before the Covid-19 pandemic.